Turbo9k/Calculator/README.md

-# Advanced Command Line Calculator
+# Basic calculator I made in hs

 A feature-rich command line calculator written in Python that provides various mathematical operations and a user-friendly interface.